Infrastructure

 Solution:

-• Dedicated domains and inboxes per client
+• Dedicated domains and inboxes (the deliverability infrastructure) per client

-• Separate Deliverability Infrastructure and monitoring per client
+• Separate warmup and monitoring per client

 • Client-level isolation in your infrastructure platform